RachTheRad/SoIN_Housing_Analysis/README.md

-# SoIN_Housing_Analysis -  CodeL You Data Analytics Capstone Project
+# SoIN_Housing_Analysis -  Code: You Data Analytics Capstone Project
 Captstone project for Code: You exploring the relationships between housing availability, prices, and schools in Southern Indiana.